MartynMage/MythicNames/README.md

 Hosted on Cloudflare Pages, deployed straight from `main` — no build command, output directory `/`.
 Push and it goes live.

-Regenerate the sitemaps whenever you add a page:
+Whenever you add a page, rebuild the sitemaps (this also refreshes `sitemap.html` and the 404 suggestions):

 ```bash
 node tools/generate-sitemaps.js